EFeru/hoverboard-firmware-hack-FOC/README.md

 - **VARIANT_PPM**: This is when you want to use a RC remote control with PPM Sum signal
 - **VARIANT_IBUS**: This is when you want to use a RC remote control with Flysky IBUS protocol connected to the Left sensor cable.
 - **VARIANT_HOVERCAR**: In this variant the motors are controlled by two pedals brake and throttle.
 Reverse is engaged by double tapping on the brake pedal at standstill.
+- **VARIANT_HOVERBOARD**: In this variant the mainboard reads the sideboards data.
+The sideboards need to be flashed with the hacked version.
+Only balancing controller is still to be implemented.
 - **VARIANT_TRANSPOTTER**: This build is for transpotter which is a hoverboard based transportation system.
 For more details on how to build it check [here](https://github.com/NiklasFauth/hoverboard-firmware-hack/wiki/Build-Instruction:-TranspOtter) and [here](https://hackaday.io/project/161891-transpotter-ng).

 Of course the firmware can be further customized for other needs or projects.